k-chuang/automate-download-freesound/README.md

 Using the Selenium and a Google chromedriver, this project will automate downloading audio files via a command line interface (CLI) application.

+Make sure to install the Google chromedriver.exe via brew or from the [Google site](https://sites.google.com/a/chromium.org/chromedriver/downloads), and set the location of the chromedriver on your SYSTEM PATH.